-What levels are the warm-ups for?
+What reading levels are the warm-ups for?
+What grade levels are the reading warm-ups for?
 Consonant blends looks too simple, or is it?

 These are questions I've received several times in the last few days, so I thought I'd give a quick answer by walking through the scaffolding in days 1-10 of the Fluency 1 unit.